HabitatFramework/TechnicalGuide/installation/installation.rst

 --------------------

 ..
 Important::
 	For ArcGIS users, the tool must be enabled in ArcGIS prior to use.
-Open ArcMap and go to the ‘Tools’ menu and select ‘Extensions…’.
+Open ArcMap and go to the 'Tools' menu and select 'Extensions…'.

 .. _figAGED: